naobservatory/phagemid-decay-experiment/qpcr_analysis.md

 ![plot of chunk unnamed-chunk-22](figure/unnamed-chunk-22-1.png)

-We can fit linear models separately for each timepoint and examine the coefficients and standard errors:
+We can fit linear models separately for each treatment group and examine the coefficients and standard errors:

 ```r